SUBSCRIBE

 “Being bound to the digital, I have found no inspiration to create.”

-So, he did what many creative people do when they are lacking creativity, he visited nature.
+So, he did what many creative people do when they lack creativity: he visited nature.
 Using Google Earth VR, Wilmot travelled the world from Paris to rural India.
 He saw the Grand Canyon and rolling vineyards of Italy and was impressed by the possibilities this technology had for education.
 It seemed like enough of a touch with reality to get Wilmot over the seven-day mark and see out his audacious challenge.

 “One thing we cannot replicate is nature,” Wilmot said after a few days of reality.